2006–2008 Bangladesh political crisis: Formation of caretaker government

-Given the parties' failure to agree on a candidate, according to the constitution the position devolved to the President, Iajuddin Ahmed, serving since 2002.
+Given the parties' failure to agree on a candidate, according to the constitution, the position devolved to the President, Iajuddin Ahmed, serving since 2002.
 He took it on in addition to his regular responsibilities, which under the caretaker government included the Defense Ministry.
 Iajuddin Ahmed formed a government, appointing ten advisors to a council to act as ministers.
 He appointed his press spokesman, the journalist Mukhlesur Rahman Chowdhury, as his chief Presidential Advisor, with the status of Minister of State.
-Chowdhury had the responsibility to negotiate with the political parties to bring them to participation in the election.
+Chowdhury was responsible for negotiating with the political parties to bring them to participate in the election.

 The Awami League agreed to take part in the elections, but demanded that Iajuddin Ahmed make mass changes to the administration to free it from what they called the BNP's politicisation.
 They also demanded that a new and accurate voter list be compiled.
-The BNP also had its own issues against the opposition.
-Hussain Muhammad Ershad, head of the Jatiya Party allied with BNP, asked the CTG not to extend date of submission of nominations for candidates, as requested by Awami League, as his candidates had filed on time.
+The BNP also had its own issues with the opposition.
+Hussain Muhammad Ershad, head of the Jatiya Party allied with BNP, asked the CTG not to extend the date of submission of nominations for candidates, as requested by the Awami League, as his candidates had filed on time.
 At Sheikh Hasina's demand, a presidential advisor negotiated with the Election Commission to gain a two-day extension for filing of nominations On 23 December 2006, all political parties joined the planned elections of 22 January 2007.
 The last day of nomination filing was extended to 26 December 2006 to accommodate all political parties, as requested by Sheikh Hasnna to Mukhles Chowdhury.

 On 3 January 2007, the last day possible, the Awami League declared that they and their allies would boycott the election.
-The withdrawal added to the political uncertainty and more violent protests resulted, in which hundreds had already been injured.
+The withdrawal added to the political uncertainty, and more violent protests resulted, in which hundreds had already been injured.
 These actions had devastating, disruptive effects on the economy.